B-Lchamari/portfolio/README.md

-# Brian Chamari - Full-Stack Developer Portfolio
+# Brian Lchamari - Full-Stack Developer Portfolio

 Welcome to my personal portfolio repository!
 This project showcases my experience, skills, and featured work as a Full-Stack Developer specializing in high-performance Python/Django ecosystems and modern web platforms.